machinelearningZH/simply-simplify-language_api/README.md

 - Activate the environment: `conda activate simplifier`
 - Clone this repository.
 Change into the project directory.
 - Install the requirements: `pip install -r requirements.txt`
-- Export the OpenAI API key as an environment variable: `export OPENAI_API_KEY=your-api-key`
+- Set the OpenAI API key, the MODEL_NAME and the Maximum tokens as an environment variables in env.

 **Start the FastAPI server**